Kusumasree789/Jio-Cinema-Replica/README.md

 # Jio Cinema Replica

 A simple project replicating the user interface and functionality of the Jio Cinema platform.
-This project demonstrates how to build a movie streaming interface using modern web technologies such as HTML, CSS, and JavaScript.
+This project demonstrates how to build a movie streaming interface using modern web technologies such as HTML, CSS, JavaScript and React.js.

 ## Features